Think Twice Before Selection: Federated Evidential Active Learning for Medical Image Analysis with Domain Shifts: Derivations

 \subsection{Calibrated Evidential Sampling}

-\paragraph{Aleatoric uncertainty} Given a sample $\bx$ and the global model $\btheta$, the expected entropy of all possible predictions is utilized to depict the aleatoric uncertainty.
-The aleatoric uncertainty of sample $\bx$ in model $\btheta$ is formulated as:
+\paragraph{Aleatoric uncertainty.} Given a sample $\bx$ and the global model $\btheta$, the expected entropy of all possible predictions is utilized to depict the aleatoric uncertainty, quantifying the inherent complexity or ambiguity present in sample $\bx$.
+The aleatoric uncertainty of the sample $\bx$ in the global model $\btheta$ is formulated as: